-Ventnor also has granted tenements adjacent to the Tropicana Gold Mine in Western Australia's Goldfields that are prospective for gold and base metals (Biranup Project), with prospects identified following an extensive review of historical data.
+VRX Silica also has granted tenements at its Biranup Project, adjacent to the Tropicana Gold Mine in Western Australia's Goldfields that are prospective for gold and base metals, which are currently under option for partial sale and farm-in joint venture.

-Also, in Western Australia, 40km south of Newman, is Ventnor's Warrawanda Nickel Project, which is prospective for nickel sulphides.
+Also, in Western Australia, 40km south of Newman, is VRX Silica's Warrawanda Nickel Project, which is prospective for nickel sulphides.